|

 Textured Brown Touch

-Brown napkins tied with texture bring warmth to round tables, especially when paired with simple white linens for outdoor receptions settings.
+Brown napkins with that tied texture bring just enough warmth to round tables, especially when you’re working with simple white linens for outdoor settings.

-This setup feels relaxed yet styled, making it ideal for garden or backyard weddings using natural materials and earthy color palettes.
+This feels relaxed but still styled, which is perfect for garden or backyard weddings where you want natural materials without going full rustic.

-Stick to one brown tone here so the table feels cohesive rather than visually busy when guests sit down together comfortably.
+Stick to one brown tone here so everything feels cohesive rather than busy when your guests sit down.

 @myweddingguide